Quantum Drinfeld Hecke Algebras

 In this article, we explore analogous deformations of a finite group acting on a quantum polynomial algebra over a field of arbitrary characteristic.
 Let $V$ be a finite dimensional vector space over a field $\K$.
-The {\bf quantum polynomial algebra} $\K_Q[V]$ of $V$ (also called the {\em skew polynomial ring}, or the {\em coordinate ring of multiparameter quantum affine space}) is the free associative $\K$-algebra generated by a $\K$-basis $\{v_1,\ldots, v_n\}$ of $V$ subject to the relations $v_j v_i = q_{ij} v_i v_j$ for $i < j $ for some (quantum) parameters $q_{ij}$ in $\K^*$:
+The {\em quantum polynomial algebra} $S_Q(V)$ of $V$ (also called the {\em skew polynomial ring}, or the {\em coordinate ring of multiparameter quantum affine space}) is the associative $\K$-algebra generated by a $\K$-basis $\{v_1,\ldots, v_n\}$ of $V$ subject to the relations $v_j v_i = q_{ij} v_i v_j$ for $i < j $ for some (quantum) parameters $q_{ij}$ in $\K^*$:

 We augment the quantum polynomial algebra by a finite group $G$ acting linearly on the vector space $V$.
 We introduce relations on the natural semi-direct product algebra $T(V)\rtimes G$ (for $T(V)$ the tensor algebra of $V$) which set $q$-commutators of vectors in $V$ to elements in the group algebra.
-We say the resulting $\K$-algebra is a {\em \qdha} if it satisfies a Poincar\'e-Birkhoff-Witt property (see Definition~\ref{defn}).
+We call the resulting $\K$-algebra a {\em \qdha} if it satisfies a Poincar\'e-Birkhoff-Witt (PBW) property (see Definition~\ref{defn}).